ibm-cloud-docs/Cloudant/guides/replication_guide.md

 *   If you want to run replication with minimal impact, setting `worker_processes` and `http_connections` to 1 might be appropriate.

-For further assistance about the best configuration for your use-case, contact the [{{site.data.keyword.cloudant_short_notm}} support team ![External link icon](../images/launch-glyph.svg "External link icon")](mailto:support@cloudant.com){:new_window}.
+For further assistance about the best configuration for your use case, contact the [{{site.data.keyword.cloudant_short_notm}} support team ![External link icon](../images/launch-glyph.svg "External link icon")](mailto:support@cloudant.com){:new_window}.